Abhishek's First Solo Trip to Spiti Valley with Thrillophilia

 Where the Trip Stopped Feeling Like an Itinerary

 Two days of stay in Kaza turned out to be eventful indeed.
-The morning drive to Key Monastery, overlooking the entire valley of Spiti, and inside it, mural frescoes that have been sitting on the walls for over a thousand years.
-Hikkim is home to the highest post office in the world, standing at 4,440 metres, located in such an isolated village that mailing a postcard from there becomes a symbolic act.
-Abhishek posted a postcard.
-This sort of minute detail can end up being one of the most memorable acts of your trip.
+The morning drive to Key Monastery, overlooking the entire valley of Spiti and, inside it, mural frescoes that have been sitting on the walls for over a thousand years.

-Komik, the highest village in Asia at 4,587 metres, served lunch on the second day there, and also passed by Chicham Bridge, an arched structure spanning across a gorge deep enough to make him instinctively take steps with caution.
-In addition to this, his route passing through Nako village had taken him to Gue Monastery where he found a 500-year-old mummified corpse, as well as Tabo Monastery, an ancient pilgrimage site for Buddhists in the Himalayas.
+Komik, the highest village in Asia at 4,587 metres, served lunch on the second day there and also passed by Chicham Bridge, an arched structure spanning across a gorge deep enough to make him instinctively take steps with caution.
+In addition to this, his route passing through Nako village had taken him to Gue Monastery, where he found a 500-year-old mummified corpse, as well as Tabo Monastery, an ancient pilgrimage site for Buddhists in the Himalayas.

 The Part That Made the Hard Days Feel Worth It